 You will find a complete step-by-step migration process here: https://www.searchenginejournal.com/https-migration-guide/195103/

-Google didn’t confirm that its algorithm is taking this criteria directly in account, but if your run an ecommerce website, it it very likely that the visitors noticing this alert on your website will quickly leave your site… and this increasing bounce rate will surely damage your position in Google’s rankings.
+Certainly, if your run an ecommerce website, it is very likely that visitors who notice this alert on your website will quickly abandon your site… and this increasing bounce rate will likely damage your position in Google’s rankings.

-Another crucial point is that https websites load faster than the http ones.
+Another crucial point is that https websites load faster than the http ones do.
 The search engines take this criteria in account for SEO positioning.

 Many websites have noticed improving rankings after migrating to https.
-So, the question is not if you should install an SSL certificate and switch your website to https, but when you will do it.
-Otherwise, you may find yourself marginalised in the world of Google.
+So, the question is not if you should install an SSL certificate and switch your website to https, but when.
+Without an SSL certificate, you may find yourself marginalized in the world of Google.

-If you need any assistance installing an SSL certificate or to improve your website’s SEO in general, do not hesitate to contact us.
-We would be work with you to boost your website’s performance.
+If you need any assistance installing an SSL certificate or improving your website’s SEO in general, do not hesitate to contact us.
+We can work with you to boost your website’s performance.